 - The basal ganglia facilitate the ongoing intended voluntary movement through the direct circuit.

 - They inhibit and suppress competing or unwanted motor activity through the indirect circuit.

 - The caudate and putamen share in learning and storing automatic subconscious movements.

 2. Initiation of conjugate eye movements: Eye movements are initiated in the frontal eye field area; however, initiation of eye movements requires the activation of the superior colliculus neurons (which are normally tonically inhibited by substantia nigra pars reticulata neurons), Momentarily inhibition of substantia nigra through the basal ganglia oculomotor pathway, allows activation of the collicular neurons, allowing the change of gaze to a new location.

-3. Cognitive function: The basal ganglia are connected to the prefrontal cortex, Through these loops, the basal ganglia are thought to play a role in problem-solving and decision-taking organizing behaviors.
+3. Cognitive function: The basal ganglia are connected to the prefrontal cortex, Through these loops, the basal ganglia are thought to play a role in problem-solving and decision-making organizing behaviors.